deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ## Upgradeability

-Contracts which control user funds, the accounting of delegation and slashing are fully _upgradeable_ and this can lead to _loss of user funds_ and _loss of unclaimed yield_.
+Smart contracts which control user funds, the accounting of delegation and slashing are fully _upgradeable_ and this can lead to _loss of user funds_ and _loss of unclaimed yield_.

+Rewards committed by _AVSs_ to the `RewardsCoordinator` contract are distributed to _Operators_ and _Stakers_ via a merkle tree root posted by an account with the role `RewardsUpdater` , which computes eligibility for each _(Re)Staker_ and _Operator_ based on their stake and _AVS_ rewards specification.
+If an account with that role is compromised, the rewards can be distributed to the wrong addresses, which leads to _loss of unclaimed yield_.

 The withdrawal process can be paused immediately by pausers registered in the `PauserRegistry` contract.
 Pausing can lead to temporary loss of access to funds, the [Community Council (9/13)](#security-council) however can resume the pause immediately if misused.

-Rewards committed by _AVSs_ to the `RewardsCoordinator` contract are distributed to _Operators_ and _Stakers_ via a merkle tree root posted by an account with the role `RewardsUpdater` , which computes eligibility for each _(Re)Staker_ and _Operator_ based on their stake and _AVS_ rewards specification.
-If an account with that role is compromised, the rewards can be distributed to the wrong addresses, which leads to _loss of unclaimed yield_.

 > Upgradeability score: High

 ## Autonomy

 The Eigenlayer protocol does not rely on a single _Operator_, nor on a single _AVS_ to work since it is a market place that brings _AVSs_ and _Operators_ together.
 Thus the overall _Dependency_ risk is _low_.
-However, single _AVSs_ or _Operators_ can impose risks to each other as the respective counterparties.
+However, single _AVSs_ or _Operators_ can impose risks to each other and to _(Re)Stakers_ as the respective counterparties.

 The [Dependencies](#dependencies) section goes into more detail about risks potentially originating from _AVSs_ and _Operators_.